jamesbrink/yeet/README.md

 - The API endpoint (if you're running Ollama somewhere other than localhost)
 - The commit message style by editing the prompt
 - The timeout for API calls (default is 10 seconds)
+- The fallback message patterns in the script (it analyzes your changes to create relevant messages)

+## Features

+### Smart Commit Message Generation

+- Generates commit messages based on actual code changes
+- Analyzes added/removed lines to create relevant titles
+- Falls back to intelligent defaults when the AI generates generic messages
+- Properly formats commit messages with conventional commit types

+### Improved Error Handling

+- Handles both JSON and plain text responses from the LLM
+- Gracefully recovers from API errors or timeouts
+- Provides meaningful fallback messages based on file changes

 ## Examples